wk1093/programming-tutorial/docs/01/index.md

 # rock paper scissors game
 # try to modify this program to keep track of wins and losses
+# Note: this program is not very good, because a tie is counted as a win

 while True: # repeat forever
     user = input("Rock, Paper, or Scissors? ").lower() # get user input and convert to lowercase